-- 2. The Rawlins County 4-H Horse show will be governed by the Kansas 4-H Horse Show Rule Book. - 3.
-Stallions (over the age of 1 year) cannot be exhibited in any class and are not permitted on Rawlins County Fair Grounds during the Fair. - 4.
+- 2. All exhibits in the 4-H Horse Show must present proof of negative Coggins test within the last 12 months at check-in. - 3.
+The Rawlins County 4-H Horse show will be governed by the Kansas 4-H Horse Show Rule Book. - 4.
+Stallions (over the age of 1 year) cannot be exhibited in any class and are not permitted on Rawlins County Fair Grounds during the Fair. - 5.
 A Horse Identification Certificate must be submitted to the Extension Office by June 1 of the current year on all horses shown.
-Only the 4-H member(s) designated on the Horse ID Certificate will be permitted to show the animal. - 5.
+Only the 4-H member(s) designated on the Horse ID Certificate will be permitted to show the animal. - 6.
 Horses are only permitted to be ridden on Fair grounds during the 4-H Horse Show.
-Only 4-H members are permitted to ride horses. - 6.
-Exhibitors are required to wear long pants and long-sleeved shirt or blouse with a collar, a western hat or protective headgear and boots. - 7.
-All exhibitors will be separated into three classes: Junior 7-9, Intermediate 10-13, Senior 14-19. - 8.
-The Grand Champion of each age division in Class 69e, Showmanship, will be eligible to participate in the Round Robin. - 9.
-Senior, Intermediate and Jr. Showmanship Champions MUST provide their horses for use in the Round Robin competition. - 10.
-Families interested in stalling their horses during Fair should pre-register all animals by the Livestock Deadline, July 8, 2024.
-Stall availability will be determined by Fair Board. - 11.
+Only 4-H members are permitted to ride horses. - 7.
+Exhibitors are required to wear long pants and long-sleeved shirt or blouse with a collar, a western hat or protective headgear and boots. - 8.
+All exhibitors will be separated into three classes: Junior 7-9, Intermediate 10-13, Senior 14-19. - 9.
+The Grand Champion of each age division in Class 69e, Showmanship, will be eligible to participate in the Round Robin. - 10.
+Senior, Intermediate and Jr. Showmanship Champions MUST provide their horses for use in the Round Robin competition. - 11.
+Families interested in stalling their horses during Fair should pre-register all animals by the Livestock Deadline, July 14, 2025.
+Stall availability will be determined by Fair Board. - 12.
 High Point awards will be given to the exhibitor in each age division that accumulates the most points at the Rawlins County Horse Show.
-If a 4-H member exhibits more than one horse, the exhibitor's total composite score will be used. - 12.
+If a 4-H member exhibits more than one horse, the exhibitor's total composite score will be used. - 13.
 High Point System: Participants accumulate points for every class they enter.
 Points are based on the number of participants in each class.
 First place will receive points equaling the number of participants plus one.
 Second place will receive two less points than first.
 Each subsequent placing will receive one less point.
 Points are based on class ranking, not ribbon color.
-(Ex: For a class with 5 riders, 1st place = 6 points, 2nd place = 4 points, 3rd place = 3 points, 4th place = 2 points, 5th place = 1 point) - 13.
-In the event of a tie, the High Point award will be given to the participant placing highest in the Trail Class. - 14.
+(Ex: For a class with 5 riders, 1st place = 6 points, 2nd place = 4 points, 3rd place = 3 points, 4th place = 2 points, 5th place = 1 point) - 14.
+In the event of a tie, the High Point award will be given to the participant placing highest in the Trail Class. - 15.
 A time limit of 30 seconds will be enforced on each obstacle of the pattern classes.
 Animals refusing an obstacle will be advised to "go around" that piece of the pattern and continue on at that time.